 VoIP Service Providers (“SPs”) traditionally interconnect through a carrier hotel, where the managed IP networks of the two SPs are connected via private dedicated facilities.
 The carrier hotel model has good security and quality-of-service characteristics due to the physical security provided by the carrier hotel building and the direct non-shared facilities connecting the managed networks of the two SPs.

 This document describes an "OTT VoIP Interconnection" model, where IP connectivity between SPs is established over the public internet.
 Since calls traverse the public internet in this case, special measures must be taken so that calls are delivered securely and with adequate quality.
 First, strong authentication mechanisms must be in place to ensure that Interconnected SPs can identify each other.
 Second, call signaling shall be encrypted and optionally media may be encrypted to protect from eavesdropping or manipulation via man-in-the-middle attacks while traversing the open internet.
-Finally, media encode/decode across the OTT VoIP Interconnection interface may utilize modern codec technology that incorporates the use of adaptive bit-rate support and forward error correction techniques to tolerate the potential of varying congestion levels encountered on the public internet.
-In order to avoid the latency inherent with transcoding as well as avoiding significant costs to perform such transcoding that will slow adaptation of VoIP Interconnection, bilateral agreement that transcodes to the SPs preferred codec should be used.
+Finally, while the use of fixed-rate codecs (e.g. G.711 µ-law) with jitter adaptation and packet-loss concealment in the media endpoints may provide adequate voice quality within certain public network routing paths and conditions, SPs may choose to utilize modern codec technology that incorporates the use of adaptive bit-rate support and forward error correction techniques to tolerate the potential of varying congestion levels encountered on the public internet.
+When it is not possible to use these codecs on an end-to-end transcoder-free basis, which would provide the highest voice quality and least use of resources in both SP networks, SPs may bilaterally agree to a transcoding scheme that distributes the resource usage and minimizes the number of transcoding operations on the same media stream as described in Clause 5.2.3.2 below.

 Reference Architecture

 Figure 4.1 shows the reference architecture for the OTT VoIP Interconnection model.
 SP-1 and SP-2 each deploy a Session Border Controller (SBC) at their interconnect point to support SIP signaling and media on the OTT VoIP Interconnect interface.
-SIP signaling across the interconnect interface is protected by IPSec with mutual authentication.
-Media may be protected by streaming within the same IPSec tunnel as signaling or using sRTP if outside the IPSec tunnel, or media may be transmitted without encryption.
+SIP signaling across the interconnect interface is protected by IPsec with mutual authentication.
+Media may be protected by streaming within the same IPsec tunnel as signaling or using SRTP if outside the IPsec tunnel, or media may be transmitted without encryption.
 How media is handled is subject to bilateral communications and mutual agreement between the two SPs.

 Figure 4.1 – OTT VoIP Interconnection Reference Architecture